Ronan Keating: 2010–2015: The X Factor, Duet, When Ronan Met Burt and Fires

-Keating joined the judging panel of The X Factor in 2010, where he remained for five seasons.
+Keating joined the judging panel of The X Factor in 2010 to replace John Reid, where he remained for five seasons.
 He was the winning mentor on two occasions; in 2010 with Altiyan Childs and in 2014 with Marlisa Punzalan.
 He joined Boyzone on their tour of the UK and Ireland during February and March 2011 with a 21 date tour of the Ireland and UK with their arena-based Brother Tour, each of the band members received £1 million from it.
 The band stated that it was a tour dedicated to their brother 'Steo'.
 Singer/songwriter Guy Sebastian from Australia appeared as the support act.
 On 21 March 2011, Keating released an album of covers produced by Burt Bacharach titled When Ronan Met Burt.
 In April he began shooting scenes for his film debut in Australia; the film, Goddess, was released on 14 March 2013.
 He performed at the Westfalenhallen in Dortmund, Germany in front of a crowd of 16,500.

-Keating toured Australia and New Zealand in the beginning of 2012 at the state theatre in Sydney, Brisbane convention centre, Melbourne Regent Theatre, Newcastle Entertainment Centre, Canberra Royal Theatre, Wollongong Entertainment Centre, Adelaide Festival Theatre and at Perth Kings Park in front of 29,000 in all making 1.6 million pounds.
+Keating toured Australia and New Zealand in the beginning of 2012 at the State Theatre in Sydney, Brisbane Convention Centre, Melbourne's Regent Theatre, Newcastle Entertainment Centre, Canberra's Royal Theatre, Wollongong Entertainment Centre, Adelaide's Festival Theatre and at Perth's Kings Park in front of 29,000, in all making £1.6 million.
 In July 2012 he visited Malta and performed with Maltese tenor Joseph Calleja and Italian pop-singer Gigi D'Alessio.
 He later joined his management for dinner at Palazzo Parisio.